 “They don’t see the real impact of those fees until they’re already traveling,” Petersen said.

-Airlines may already be finding that there are some limits.
+Some limits Airlines may already be finding that there are some limits.
 After testing a plan to charge customers for drinks such as coffee and water, US Airways went back to offering those items for free this year.

 Airlines also are closely watching each other to see which fees work, and how much they can charge.
 When US Airways pulled the plug on charging for soft drinks, one reason it cited was that none of the other major carriers had followed suit.

 “It’s follow the leader,” said Ray Neidl, an independent airline analyst.